watsona4/scipy2016/SciPy2016TripReport.md

 > multicore CPUs, and potentially FPGAs.
 Experimental results
 > demonstrate that significant performance gains, as much as over
 > 9000x faster than the Python interpreter execution, can be obtained
-> by adding only a couple of pragmas to the NumPy program.
+> by adding only a couple of pragmas to the Numpy program.
 GT-Py
 > supports both Python 2.7 and Python 3.4+.
 It will be available to
 > public use for free.

 The speaker presented an alternative to Numba/Dask for GPU programming, specifically for Intel GPUs.
-He first summarized the existing methods of improfing performance of Python code, which include compile-time optimization (Cython), JIT optimization (Numba), and manually writing GPU code using Python wrappers (PyCUDA and PyOpenCL).
-For GPU programming, it is difficult and intrusive to insert into existing code, and requries special knowledge of GPU programming and the specific hardware on which the code will be run.
+He first summarized the existing methods of improving performance of Python code, which include compile-time optimization (Cython), JIT optimization (Numba), and manually writing GPU code using Python wrappers (PyCUDA and PyOpenCL).
+For GPU programming, it is difficult and intrusive to insert into existing code, and requires special knowledge of GPU programming and the specific hardware on which the code will be run.

 GT-Py was written by Intel to specifically address this issue for